Is the first born really the most responsible? Does middle child syndrome exist? Find out if your birth order has any bearing on your personality...

 Is it true?
 The sibling stuck in the middle is actually, scientifically, the peace-keeper.
-One of the co-authors of The Secret Power of Middle Children, Catherine Salmon, PhD, says: “Middle-borns don’t have the rights of the oldest or privileges of the youngest” so, rather than rebelling will often try to become experts at negotiating, both for themselves and for others.
+One of the co-authors of The Secret Power of Middle Children, Catherine Salmon, PhD, says, “Middle-borns don’t have the rights of the oldest or privileges of the youngest” so, rather than rebelling will often try to become experts at negotiating.
 However, the middle child doesn’t usually have the weight of their parents expectations on them in the same way the eldest did, which could alternatively result in them being more relaxed than any of their elder siblings, possibly explaining why they’re seen as the most sociable.

 And new research suggests that being the middle sibling definitely isn’t a bad thing – quite the opposite in fact.
 Katrin Schumann, author of The Secret Power of Middle Children: How Middleborns Can Harness Their Unexpected and Remarkable Abilities has said that her research has found middle-borns to often be the most successful of their siblings – take Bill Gates and Britney Spears for example, two highly successsful, middle-born children.

-However, the middle-born can often suffer from a lack of direction, having not had as strict a rules as their older siblings.
+However, the middle-born might not have had as strict a rules as their older siblings.
 So while they’re usually concerned with mediating between everyone else, this can mean that their feelings can get left to one side.

 Is it true?
 Again, there is often truth in the stereotypical personality traits of the youngest sibling.
-Psychologist Linda Blair says the youngest child is often dependent, having (most likely) been looked after by the parents and older siblings for much longer than any other member of the family.
+Psychologist Linda Blair says the youngest child is often dependent, having (most likely) been looked after by the parents and older siblings.
 However one study says that there is not a link between being the youngest child and displaying problem behaviour – suggesting the littlest sibling shouldn’t be the one to act out.

 However, the youngest is often the most carefree and, as such, more of a risk-taker than their older siblings.
-Psychologists believe that this is because parents are often less cautious by the time the youngest child joins the family, having been through a tidal wave of worries and concerns with the older siblings already.
+Psychologists believe that this is because parents are often less cautious by the time the youngest child joins the family.
+They’ve already been through a tidal wave of worries and concerns with the older siblings.

-The stereotypes… Think of an only child, and a few of the words that probably come to mind are spoilt, lonely, badly behaved, or selfish.
-There’s a perception that if you’re the only child in a family, you’ll have been lavished with attention and praise – which might well translate into an adult who isn’t particularly well-equipped to deal with the real world.
+The stereotypes: Think of an only child, and a few of the words that probably come to mind are spoilt, or selfish, perhaps?
+There’s a perception that if you’re the only child in a family, you’ll have been lavished with attention and praise.
+This might as well translate into an adult who isn’t particularly well-equipped to deal with the real world.

 Is it true?
 Luckily, this is one stereotype which doesn’t ring true.
-Newman has actually found, throughout, that “the studies all show that only children are not spoiled.”
-And not only are only children not lonely but, according to an Ohio State University of 13,000 school children,
+Newman has found throughout, that “the studies all show that only children are not spoiled.”
+And only children not lonely.
+According to an Ohio State University of 13,000 school children,

-However, Dr Carl Pickhardt, a family therapist, has said that only children do tend to be over-confident, which could be construed as being arrogant or self-absorbed.
-Pickhardt says, “they tend to be comfortable dealing with adult authorities… because to some degree they put themselves on the same standing.”
+However, Dr Carl Pickhardt, a family therapist, has said that only children do tend to be over-confident, due to being around mostly adults in the home environment.
+Pickhardt says, “they tend to be comfortable dealing with adult authorities…because to some degree they put themselves on the same standing.”

 Do we all fit into the siblings meaning stereotypes?

-According to the White-Campbell Psychological Birth Order Inventory, only 23% of women and 15% of men are a complete match for their expected personality based on birth order.
+According to the White-Campbell Psychological Birth Order Inventory, only 23% of women and 15% of men are a complete match for their expected personality.
 Frank J Sulloway, psychologist and author of Born To Rebel, also says that nothing decides your personality more than your genetics.
 So, although the stereotypes may ring true, it seems that in reality you really are just born that way.

 Who should we marry, according to our birth order?

 Why?
-According to psychologist Kevin Leman and his new book, it’s often a case of opposites attract when a first-born and last-born come together.
-The first-born in the pair will keep the marriage on track and organised, while the last-born will help the older sibling not to take everything so seriously.
+According to psychologist Kevin Leman and his new book, it’s often a case of opposites attract.
+The first-born in the pair will keep the marriage and home on track and organised, while the last-born will help the older sibling not to take everything so seriously.